dedis/popstellar/README.md

 ### network
 This package's purpose is to handle the webserver listening for websocket connections and to handle them.
-It has a type `Hub`, that decides what message to send to whom according to the publish-subscribe paradigm.
+It has a type `Hub`, that decides which message to send to whom according to the publish-subscribe paradigm.
 The hub has an actor (either Organizer or Witness), that implements the PoP concept, and generate response messages depending on the received message.